aws/aws-cdk/packages/@aws-cdk/aws-ec2-alpha/README.md

 VPCv2 supports adding an egress only internet gateway to VPC with the help of `addEgressOnlyInternetGateway` method as well.

-By Default, it sets up a route to all outbound IPv6 Address ranges unless specified to a specific destination by the user.
-It can only be set up for IPv6 enabled VPCs.
+By default, this sets up a route to all outbound IPv6 address ranges unless the user specifies a particular destination.
+It can only be configured for IPv6 enabled VPCs.
-`Subnets` takes in value of `SubnetFilter` which can be based on a SubnetType in VPCV2.
-A new route will be added to route tables of all subnets filtered out with this property.
+`Subnets` accepts a value of `SubnetFilter`, which can be based on a `SubnetType` in VPCV2.
+A new route will be added to the route tables of all subnets that match this filter.

 ```ts